Sunset Boulevard (film): Cinematography and design

 Edith Head designed the costumes.
 Wilder, Head, and Swanson agreed that Norma Desmond would have kept somewhat up-to-date with fashion trends, so Head designed costumes closely resembling the Dior look of the mid-1940s.
 Embellishments were added to personalize them and reflect Norma Desmond's taste.

 Swanson recalled in her biography that the costumes were only "a trifle outdated, a trifle exotic."
 Head later described her assignment as "the most challenging of my career," and explained her approach with the comment, "Because Norma Desmond was an actress who had become lost in her own imagination, I tried to make her look like she was always impersonating someone."
 Head later said she relied on Swanson's expertise because "she was creating a past that she knew and I didn't."
-Head also designed the costumes for William Holden and the minor characters, but for authenticity, Wilder instructed Von Stroheim and Nancy Olson to wear their own clothing.
+Head also designed the costumes for William Holden and the minor characters, but Wilder instructed von Stroheim and Nancy Olson to wear their own clothing.

 The overstated decadence of Norma Desmond's home was created by set designer Hans Dreier, whose career extended back to the silent era.
 He had also been commissioned to complete the interior design for the homes of movie stars, including the house of Mae West.
 William Haines, an interior designer and former actor, later rebutted criticism of Dreier's set design with the observation, "Bebe Daniels, Norma Shearer, and Pola Negri all had homes with ugly interiors like that."

 The bed in the shape of a boat in which Norma Desmond slept had been owned by the dancer Gaby Deslys, who died in 1920.
 It had originally been bought by the Universal prop department at auction after Deslys's death.
 The bed appeared in The Phantom of the Opera (1925) starring Lon Chaney.